acy925/CS598DLH_Project/README.md

 # CS598DLH_Project
 This repository is for UIUC CS598DLH Project

+## Citation

+The reproduce project is based on the paper, "Ma, Liantao, et al. ”Concare: Personalized clinical feature embedding via capturing the healthcare context.”
+Proceedings of the AAAI Conference on Artificial Intelligence.
+Vol. 34.
+No. 01.
+2020.

+The link to this paper's repo is: https://github.com/Accountable-Machine-Intelligence/ConCare.

+The data processing is based on the paper, "Harutyunyan, H.; Khachatrian,H.; Kale, D. C.; and Galstyan, A. 2017.
+Multitask learning and benchmarking with clinical time series data. arXiv preprint arXiv:1703.07771."

+The link to this paper's repo is: https://github.com/YerevaNN/mimic3-benchmarks/.

 ## Structure

 The content of this repository can be divided into two parts:

-- Tools for build benchmark dataset to get the in-hospital-mortality data.
+- Instructions for build benchmark dataset to get the in-hospital-mortality data, including the data download instructions and preprocessing codes.
-- The reproduced model of ConCare.
+- The reproduced model of ConCare, including the training and evaluation codes.
+- The result of the project.

 ## Requirements